8 places for the best prawn mee in KL and PJ today

-It doesn’t matter whether you call it Penang Hokkien mee or just simply prawn mee, what everyone in Singapore and Malaysia can agree on is that a bowl of prawn noodles is delicious and a staple in most traditional Chinese coffee shops.
-If you can’t get enough of the umami deliciousness that is the prawn noodles, these best spots in KL and PJ offer the most delicious takes on the prawn mee, making them worth a special trip whenever you’re in Malaysia.
+It doesn’t matter whether you call it Penang Hokkien mee or just simply prawn mee, what everyone can agree on is that a bowl of prawn noodles is delicious and a staple in most traditional Chinese coffee shops.
+If you are travelling to KL and PJ and can’t get enough of the umami deliciousness that is the prawn noodles, these best spots in offer the most delicious takes on the prawn mee, making them worth a special trip whenever you’re in Malaysia.

 For those unfamiliar with prawn noodles (which are also called har mee in the local Cantonese dialect), it’s essentially a bowl of mildly spicy broth served with your noodle of choice: flat rice noodles (kuey teow), yellow noodles (mee), rice vermicelli (bihun), or a mix of two noodles.
 The bowl of prawn noodles is served with blanched prawns, fish cakes, bean sprouts, and the occasional slices of roast pork.